Finding the intention.

-Learning to listen to my body and finding a healthy relationship with food has been a journey, and one for which I have gratitude.
+Learning to tap into the wisdom of the physical self and finding a healthy relationship with food has been a journey, and one for which I have gratitude.

-Food has been and always will be a very important part of my life.
-I am contented that I have learned how to use it as sustenance, nourishment, and perhaps most importantly, a joyous interlude that I can share with my loved ones.
+Food has been and always will be a very important part of my life – and central to foundation of Taking Stock Foods.
+I am contented that I have learned how to use food as sustenance, nourishment, and perhaps most importantly, a joyous interlude that I can share with my loved ones.